FAB 2024 - the waters of sulis & beyond

 It has been instigated by the dire state of the UK’s rivers, with none currently classed as free from chemical contamination.
 The call-out has also been inspired by Josie’s PhD research into abstract, eco-conscious photography and phytoremediation as a mediator between human freshwater need and river health.

 The selected work has been collated in a limited edition zine and shared at the festival’s participating venues.
-A river walk and cyanotye workshop led by Josie and an eco-acoustic riverside intervention led by Dr Harry Ovington in Bath, along with an artists’ Q&A, is taking place on Saturday 1 June.
-Find out more and reserve your free place via the button below.
+A river walk and cyanotype workshop led by Josie and an eco-acoustic riverside intervention led by Dr Harry Ovington in Bath, along with an artists’ Q&A, took place on Saturday 1 June.

-Artists involved with, and viewers of, The Waters of Sulis & Beyond, are also invited to take part in Josie’s PHD research with Falmouth University.
+Viewers of The Waters of Sulis & Beyond are invited to take part in Josie’s PHD research with Falmouth University.

 Discover more about the participating artists below, plus an extra few creatives who submitted work, and although not selected for the zine are highly commended.